 Founder and Director of Garden State Veterinary Specialists.
-He is a 1982 graduate of The New York State College of Veterinary Medicine, Cornell University.
+Dr. Scavelli is a 1982 graduate of The New York State College of Veterinary Medicine, Cornell University.
 Following graduation, Tom completed an internship and 3 year surgical residency program at The Animal Medical Center in New York City.
 He became a Diplomate of The American College of Veterinary Surgeons in 1987 and headed a surgical service at The Animal Medical Center for 6 years.
 He established a surgical referral practice (Veterinary Surgical Specialists) in 1990 which has evolved into Garden State Veterinary Specialists.

 The Surgery Department accepts referrals on orthopedic, thoracic, abdominal, reconstructive, and neurosurgical cases.
 GSVServices surgeons utilize the very latest equipment and are proficient in many procedures including Tibial Tuberosity Advancement (TTA), Tibial Plateau Leveling Osteotomy (TPLO), Triple Pelvic Osteotomy (TPO) and Biometrix hip implant procedures.
 The hospital is equipped with surgical stapling devices, vessel sealing devices, an intra-operative microscope, digital radiography and fluoroscopy.